 [0:07:38] MF: Right, not hat makes sense and I know New York, New Jersey, Illinois, all those places have super high taxes.
 So give me for the same $100,000 property in New York versus Knoxville, what do you think the tax difference is?

 [0:07:53] GB: We bought our property, a 136 units two years ago, the tax base on that property was around $40,000.
 I’ve got a property in New York which is worth a $1.2 million and the tax base on that is about $30,000.
 So you could see that it’s just so out of whack here, it’s crazy and part of the problem is, a lot of these states that you mentioned, they tend to be a little more liberal.
 They tend to be less business friendly.

 New York you mentioned, New Jersey you mentioned, Illinois you mentioned, a lot of these states tend to have liberal policies against businesses and a lot of investors have to be weary of that and where they’re going to market.
 They have to look for job broke which is extremely important.
 They have to look for tax bases and tax rates, that’s extremely important.

 Go look at your Chamber of Commerce and see what they’re trying to do.
 See how they’re trying to get businesses there.
 I’m moving to Florida because it’s such a business friendly state.
-There’s no state income tax there.
+There’s no state income tax there and have UTR number explained that allows you to identify individual Tax payers within their system.
 They want businesses and people to move down there.
 That’s what you have to look for when you’re investing in real estate.